bcgov/eagle-public/openshift/README.md

 - uses X-Forwarded-For for client IP for better logging and access control.
 - gzip enabled for better client performance
 - Optional IP filtering for access control
 - TODO: Optional HTTP Basic for access control

-## Overview
+## Rationale

 This build strategy uses OpenShift's feature called [Extended Builds](https://docs.openshift.com/container-platform/3.3/dev_guide/builds.html#extended-builds).

 In a nutshell, it allows you to build with one s2i image, i.e., NodeJS 6+, then use another image, i.e., nginx, for runtime.

 OpenShift is responsible for:

 - Building Docker images
 - Building S2I Images
 - Moving output of S2I to runtime image
 - Deployments

 Jenkins is responsible for:

 - Listing for pushes from GitHub SCM, i.e., GitHub hook -> Jenkins
 - Triggers the Build/Deploy Pipeline
 - Executing the `Jenkinsfile`